Rectifier: Three-phase bridge rectifier uncontrolled

 For an uncontrolled three-phase bridge rectifier, six diodes are used, and the circuit again has a pulse number of six.
 For this reason, it is also commonly referred to as a six-pulse bridge.
-The B6 circuit can be seen simplified as a series connection of two three-pulse center circuits.
+The B6 circuit can be seen as a series connection of two three-pulse center circuits.

 For low-power applications, double diodes in series, with the anode of the first diode connected to the cathode of the second, are manufactured as a single component for this purpose.
 Some commercially available double diodes have all four terminals available so the user can configure them for single-phase split supply use, half a bridge, or three-phase rectifier.

 For higher-power applications, a single discrete device is usually used for each of the six arms of the bridge.
 For the very highest powers, each arm of the bridge may consist of tens or hundreds of separate devices in parallel (where very high current is needed, for example in aluminium smelting) or in series (where very high voltages are needed, for example in high-voltage direct current power transmission).

 Controlled three-phase full-wave bridge rectifier circuit (B6C) using thyristors as the switching elements, ignoring supply inductance.
 The thyristors pulse in order V1–V6.

 The pulsating DC voltage results from the differences of the instantaneous positive and negative phase voltages $V_\mathrm{LN}$, phase-shifted by 30°: